Dylanex1/NBA-2025-Project-/Final_Submission/Interface/README.md

     - username = beyakd1
     - password = 7974864

+- Make sure you are in the `Interface` directory (this is the folder containing the README and Makefile).

 - In the main directory, there is a folder titled `extra` that is not used when running the interface.
 This folder contains another folder called `data_processing`, which includes the Python scripts that were used to normalize the dataset.
 These scripts are only included as additional context for grading and are not required to run the program.

 - This interface is meant to be ran on aviary.